passcod/in-the-pale-darkness-of-dawn/naema/17-on-bad-terms.md

 Hedala glares, before turning her back without a goodbye, and stomping back through to the mess.
 Naema looks at Leia for a long moment, then finishes:

 “We believe in the republic, Organa.
 We fought for it.
-Just-- not yours.”
+Just— not yours.”

 Later, after saying their goodbyes and exchanging personal radio details, on the way to their ship, to fly out of there, they find Luke watching them from